 This second edition of Seven Deadly Sins includes updates to all outstanding cases that had yet to be decided when the first edition of this textbook was published.
 Additionally, several new cases (primarily odd chapters) and vignettes (primarily even chapters) have been added to the second edition of this textbook:

 • Chapter 1 updates free exercise litigation concerning polygamy, expands the discussion of RFRA and RLUIPA, and features a new case, Holt v Hobbs, discussing the application of RLUIPA to religious freedom claims by prisoners.

-• Chapter 2 adds new vignettes regarding food allergies and the Transgender Respect, Agency, and Dignity Act.
+• Chapter 2 adds a new vignette regarding food allergies for incarcerated persons.

 • Chapter 3 adds a discussion of the application of the Miranda case to physical evidence in U.S v Patane.

 • Chapter 4 adds new vignettes exploring inmate pen pals as well as the execution drugs used in Nevada.